How Do You Add Radical Expressions

 When adding radical expressions, it's easy to make common mistakes.
 Here are some to watch out for:

 • Adding Unlike Radicals: This is the most common mistake.
-Always ensure that you are only adding like radicals.
+Always make sure you are only adding like radicals.

 • Forgetting to Simplify: Always simplify each radical expression before attempting to add them.